runtimeverification/k/k-distribution/k-tutorial/1_basic/05_modules/README.md

 the syntax of integers and brackets is in one module, the syntax of addition, subtraction, and unary negation is in another module, and the syntax of multiplication and division is in a third module.
 Make sure you can still parse the same set of expressions as before.
+Place priority declarations in the main module.

 2. Modify `lesson-02-d.k` from lesson 1.2 so that the rules and syntax are in separate modules in separate files.